tiberlab/tibercad/manual/Sphinx/ReferenceGuide/DriftDiffusion.rst

 Numerical Solvers
 -------------------------

-the “Solver” block inside a module description contains the options for the numerical solver.
+the "Solver" block inside a module description contains the options for the numerical solver.
-The solver type the “Solver” block is describing (linear, nonlinear, eigenvalue solver) depends on the module.
+The solver type the "Solver" block is describing (linear, nonlinear, eigenvalue solver) depends on the module.
 For nonlinear and linear solvers, the following options exist:

 .. index:: double:Solvers;nonlinear